daksh3333/Neuro-Stress-Monitor/README.md

 ## November 16
 - **Hasan**
   - Implemented reading exg pill data to display notifications on chromium, decided by being focused or unfocused, and closing the page if the person remains unfocused
+- **Daksh**
+  - Set up push notifications and sound alerts in the Electron app.
+Implemented a system to dynamically display notifications for focus/unfocus states and integrated motivational quotes for repeated unfocused instances.
+  - Refined notification aesthetics to match a neutral theme with a bring blue tone for alerts, ensuring a visually cohesive interface.
+  - Enhanced the renderer functionality, modifying it to dynamically display the current state (e.g., "Current State: Focused/Unfocused") alongside real-time updates.
+  - Debugged file read operations to ensure smooth integration with file.txt for displaying state changes accurately.
+  - Improved the styles.css file to align the app's visual theme with a modern, neutral mode-inspired look while fine-tuning animations for notifications.
+  - Reverted multiple files to resolve issues during testing and switched the frontend framework from JavaScript to React, paving the way for a more modular and scalable codebase.
+  - Connected the frontend to the backend, establishing seamless communication between the Electron app and the Arduino hardware for real-time data visualization and monitoring.
+  - Tested the Arduino integration, focusing on how it receives and processes signals for seamless communication with the Electron app.
+  - Updated and cleaned up README.md, adding contributions, software dependencies, and enhanced setup instructions.

 ## 🔨 Tools